Devil's Tower (film)

-Devil's Tower is a 2014 horror film and the feature film directorial debut of Owen Tooth.
+Devil's Tower is a 2014 British horror film and the feature film directorial debut of Owen Tooth.
 The movie was first released in the United Kingdom on 16 September 2014 and stars Jason Mewes and Roxanne Pallett as two people that find themselves forced to fight against zombies.

 Of the film, Pallett stated that she found her role to be very demanding, as it required her to work eighteen-hour days over a period of two months.

 Synopsis

-Sarah (Roxanne Pallett) is a young woman that has been thrown out of her house by her alcoholic mother and forced to live in Albion Court, a run-down apartment building with a seedy reputation.
+Sarah (Roxanne Pallett) is a woman that has been thrown out of her house by her alcoholic mother and forced to live in Albion Court, a run-down apartment building with a seedy reputation.
 With no other options, Sarah tries to make the best of a bad situation and initially things seem to be going fairly well, as she finds that she gets along well with her neighbors.
-However it isn't long before a series of strange events culminates in a horde of zombies appearing and attacking the building's occupants.
+However, it is not long before a series of strange events culminates in a horde of zombies appearing and attacking the building's occupants.